-- If we are to meet the challenges of sustainability, the role of the building professional must change. - We need to be concerned not just with inputs and outputs, but in-use outcomes. - We need to follow-through, reflect, close the feedback loop and initiate virtuous circles. - This all needs leadership, not more rules and processes. - Building performance in use needs to become an independent knowledge domain, properly resourced in the public interest.
+- If we are to meet the challenges of sustainability, the role of the building professional must change radically. - Instead of drifting away from good initial intentions, projects must converge onto good in-use outcomes. - This needs routine follow-through, assessment, review + reflection, to close feedback loops + initiate virtuous circles. - It needs leadership, not increased amounts of bureaucracy. - Building performance in use needs to become an independent knowledge domain, to support and challenge - properly resourced in the public interest.

 It's too important to leave to the construction industry!